Tenable.sc Asset Discovery

 -

-Extract the zip file and copy the Tenable.sc Hosts RSA Archer 6.12.dfx5 file.
+Extract the zip file and copy the Tenable.sc Hosts Archer 6.12.dfx5 file.

 -